 Any group of MAA members that share a common mathematical interest and wish to establish a new SIGMAA should contact the chair of the MAA Committee on SIGMAAs to indicate their intent, discuss the procedure, and address any preliminary questions.

-The current chair of the Committee on SIGMAAs is:
+The current co-chairs of the Committee on SIGMAAs are:

 Items Required for Forming a SIGMAA

 Groups proposing to form a SIGMAA will be required to submit to the Committee the following items: